The Mix (charity): Apps and tools

-"Stressheads" is an app available on Android and iOS devices and via internet browsers, intended as a distraction tool for young people.
+"Stressheads" is an app available on Android and iOS devices and via web browsers, intended as a distraction tool for young people.
 It was co-developed by a group of young volunteers, YouthNet (now The Mix) and Neon Tribe.
 It was supported by Capital One.
 "Stepfinder" is a mobile app for iOS devices that helps young people find the nearest support service.
 The app was developed with Scramboo.

-"Motimator" is a mobile app for Android and iOS devices that aims to inspire and motivate young jobseekers on their journey into employment.
-It was launched by YouthNet (now The Mix) in cooperation with O2.

-"Home Truths" is a web tool to help young people live independently and understand what to expect when living on their own for the first time.
-This tool was developed with the support of Experian and Affinity Sutton.

-"Define Me" is a web tool that helps young people translate their experiences into skills that employers are looking for.
-It was developed with the support of UBS AG.

 "Let's Talk Consent Tool" is a web app that guides users through a series of questions to help them understand if they are legally allowed to have sex with someone.

 Youth research and insights

 To develop a better understanding of young people and respond to their needs, The Mix develops many of its services in consultation with young people - through co-creation sessions.
 The Mix has also conducted several research studies to better understand young people, their behaviour, the challenges they face and the lives they lead.
 These include: